johnhenry/state-machine-class/readme.md

 Emitted when a state machine throw an error
 Note: Stete machine will die after emitting this error, even when forced to emait
 #### Emitted Specifically
+    - An attempt to transiton into a falsy state
+    - An attempt to transition into when a machine is alredy in pending
+    - An attempt to transition into a state that is ot allowed
     - A transition function throws an error
 #### Payload
     - Error Message